Update 5 April 2022:

 The tarmac ends by the second of two cattle grids and you pass into Heald Wood on a level stone track.
 This has been substantially improved through the GoLakes Travel Programme and is now suitable for wheelchair users.

-Continue past Strawberry Gardens caravan site on a good smooth stone track all the way to Red Nab (and the start of Route 7).
+Continue past Strawberry Gardens caravan site on a good stone track (with some short sections of gradient) all the way to Red Nab (and the start of Route 7).
 There is one long climb beyond Strawberry Gardens that is not suitable for solo wheelchair users unless you are a Paralympian.
 Accompanied wheelchair and pushchair users will be fine.
 You can combine this walk with Route 7 Red Nab to High Wray for a long expedition to Wray Castle and back.